lytedev/emu-oboarding/README.md

 * Finish email signup thing
 * Email signup should install "app" to phone and enable notifications
 * Test notification install system on phone
+* Escape user input backticks on the server side since it controls console commands